rm-dr/daisy/README.md

 # TODO

 ## Before For 1.0 release
- - Parse numbers directly into rational (no float conversion)
  - e notation
  - + as a unary operator
  - Compare operators => *, / should have the same priority!